rockman007372/Obsidian-Vault/Functions in C.md

 A **pointer to a function** (function pointer) is a variable that stores the memory address of a function.
 This allows the function to be called indirectly through the pointer.

+>[!attention]
+> Remember to state the type of the argument in the function pointer!

 ```c
 int add(int x, int y) {
 	retunr x + y;